haziz09/wiim-now-playing/README.md

 3. The newly built client will be placed in the server/public folder.
    *Wiping any changes made there!*
-4. If you still have the node server running, refresh the browser to see your changes.
+4. If you still have the node server running, refresh the browser to see your changes in the default environment.